metabase/metabase/docs/questions/sharing/visualizations/line-bar-and-area-charts.md

 ### Values on data points

-Put numbers on your charts.
-You can show some values (Metabase will pick some values so the chart is more legible) or all values.
+You can show some values (Metabase will pick some values to make the chart more legible), all values, or no values.

-If you toggle this on, you can toggle numbers for individual series on the [Data](#data-settings).
-For example, if you have four series, and only want to display numbers for one of the series.
+If you toggle on values on data points, you can toggle values for individual series on the [Data](#data-settings) tab of the chart's settings.
+For example, if you have four series, and only want to display values for one of the series.

 ### Autoformatting